 The first time I saw one I was looking into one of my tomato plants and literally came face to face with it!
 It was the size of a hotdog and I screamed like a 5-year-old little girl!

 Not only are these caterpillars frightening but they can do some hefty damage too, eating tomatoes down to nothing in pretty short time.

 They hide in the shade of the tomato leaves munching down.
-They are almost impossible to spot since they are the same green as the leaves and the tomatoes.
+They are almost impossible to spot since they are the same green as the leaves and the tomatoes before they ripen.

 If you notice half-eaten tomatoes then you may have some pretty large visitors.

 I did some research and found that if you plant marigolds along the border of your tomato plants this will be enough to deter them.
 That first year I planted a dozen or so plants and to my delight, it completely worked.
 Yes, I probably planted more marigolds than was necessary, but I was determined to keep my tomatoes safe.

 I have since found that I only need one plant at each corner of my raised garden beds and have not seen a caterpillar since.

 You also can purchase wasps or Trichogramma Eggs to help, but I have found the marigolds do the trick just fine at a quarter of the cost.

 After a 2-year infestation of them, I was thrilled to find such an easy fix.

-These visitors can do an insane amount of damage is very short time and can frustrate anyone that is organic gardening.
+These visitors can do an insane amount of damage in a very short time and can frustrate anyone that is organic gardening for beginners.

-If you are new to gardening I would just assume you will be visited by any of these animals and prepare your defense tactic now.
+If you are new to gardening I would just assume you will be visited by any of these animals and prepare your defense tactics now.